elfalehed/mathematical-finance/README.md

 # mathematical-finance
-🎲 Roadmap to learn mathematical finance, resources, applications on
+🎲 Embark on a journey through the intricate landscape of mathematical finance, where equations dance with market dynamics, guiding us through risk, reward, and the ever-elusive quest for financial understanding.